Do not stop asking for security in IoT

 New Threats

-With the Internet of Things, we should be prepared for new attacks and we must design new essential defences.
+With the Internet of Things, we should be prepared for new attacks and we must new essential defences.

 The complex IoT Security Threat Map from Beecham Research provides an overlayed summary of the full set of threat and vulnerability analyses that is used to help clients shape their strategies.
 This Threat Map “summary” many of the top 5 features from each of those analyses.